RulaAlqasem/growth-mindset/Javascript.md

 ## STRING OPERATOR

 * var name  = 'name of file'
 * var number = 12
 **you can use +  to  mix strings and numbers
 If you try to use any of the other arithmetic operators on a string, then the value that results is usually a value called NaN.
-This means "not a number."**
+This means "not a number."
-## FUNCTION: